-- Family-centered care and a Family Advisory Council to incorporate parents and patient perspectives in treatment decisions.
+- Patient family-centered care and a Family Advisory Council to incorporate parents and patient perspectives in treatment decisions.

 St. Jude also offers many online resources for children with blood disorders, their caregivers, teachers and families.
 These include:

 - Educational materials about sickle cell disease, treatment and healthy lifestyle choices

 - "Do You Know" Patient Education Sheets: an educational series for patients and their families.